LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 ## Publishing to nuget and the Umbraco Marketplace

-The package project .csproj has already been configured to have the `umbraco-marketplace` tag on the nuget package.
-This means that the Marketplace will automatically find and index the package once you have published it to nuget.
-If you don't want that to happen then remove this tag.

 Before you publish your package on nuget you should update:

 - The `.csproj` in the package project and set the Title property (and check the others)
 - `\.github\README.md` - this is the readme of your open source repository on GitHub
 - `.\docs\README_nuget.md` - this is the readme that will show on nuget.org
 - The `umbraco-marketplace.json` file in the root of your repository and update the `Category` property (see the [supported categories](https://docs.umbraco.com/umbraco-dxp/marketplace/listing-your-package#categories) for more information)

+### Publishing to the Umbraco Marketplace

+If you want your package to be published to the [Umbraco Marketplace](https://marketplace.umbraco.com), you need to add the `umbraco-marketplace` tag to your package on nuget.
+To do this:

+1. Open the package project `.csproj` file
+2. Find the `<PackageTags>` element and add `umbraco-marketplace` to the list of tags
+3. The tag should look like: `<PackageTags>umbraco;umbraco-marketplace</PackageTags>`

+Once you publish a nuget package with this tag, the Umbraco Marketplace will automatically find and index your package.
+Only add this tag when you're ready for your package to be listed publicly.

 ### Package logo